Stepp1/cc3201/README.md

 * PHP
 * JS

-We have three Views: About, Contact and Index.
+We have three urls: About, Contact and Index.

-NOTE: The Views on this repo aren't the ones presented.
-See report on root directory.

 ### Queries